Star-Mdakane/quizz-app/README.md

 N.B I COULD HAVE COMPLETED THIS CHALLENGE IN AN HOUR IF IT WERE NOT FOR FETCH!!!
 6. No matter how hard I tried showing the error when the button no item is selected, I just can't

+Problems
+1. I can't edit the colors of the icon in the list items since I used csss counters.

 ### Built with

 - Semantic HTML5 markup